 Due to the early start on Day 1, it is recommended that guests arrive in Reykjavik the day before the round up begins and stay in a hotel in the city.
 Please see 'Accommodation' for recommended hotels.

-Day 1: Wednesday: Reykjavík – Bjargshóll – Gauksmýri
+Day 1: Reykjavík – Hvammur – Vatnsdalur – Stóra-Giljá

-This long and exciting riding day takes us into the friendly countryside of Vestur-Hóp, past a lake and into the beautiful valley Víðidalur.
-We follow Víðidalsá River to Dæli Holiday Farm, close to Kolugil canyon.
-This farm is beautifully located in Víðidalur Valley and we will enjoy the hospitality of Sigrún and Víglundur, who have been working with us for many years.
-The outdoor hot tubs are waiting, as well as a hearty dinner.
-(35 km)
+This long and exciting riding day takes us alongside the Hóp and across the Gljúfurá River.
+Through the friendly countryside of Vestur-Hóp and into the beautiful valley Víðidalur.
+We follow Víðidalsá River to Dæli Farm where we will leave the horses.
+We return to Hvammur farm for our overnight stay.
+The outdoor hot tub is waiting, as well as a hearty dinner. (approx. 40 km)

-Day 3: Friday: Dæli - Kolugil – Víðidalstungheiði – Dæli
+Day 3: Dæli - Kolugil – Víðidalstungheiði – Hvammur

 Today we ascend towards the highland plateau Víðidalstunguheiði and meet the horses coming down from their pastures in the highlands.
-We enjoy a warm lunch in the mountains, before we join other guests and locals following the farmers driving the herd down from the highland.
-Before ending our ride at Dæli Farm we stop at Kolugili Farm for refreshments.
-Following dinner that day, we spend time with the farmers and other guests in Dæli and join in their singing, dancing and celebrating of this great event of the fall.
-(30 km, 7-8 hours including lunch and coffee breaks)
+We enjoy a warm lunch at a mountain shelter before we join the farmers in driving the herd down from the mountains.
+Before ending our ride at Dæli Farm we stop at Kolugili Farm for refreshments. (approx. 32 km, during 8-9 hours including lunch and coffee breaks)

-Day 4: Saturday: Víðidalstungurétt – Bjargshóll – Dæli
+Day 4: Víðidalstungurétt – Lake Hóp – Hvammur

-Our day starts at the round up place Víðidalstungurétt where horses are sorted out.
+Our day starts at the round up place Víðidalstungurétt, where horses are sorted out.
 An auction is held right on the spot and we can join the farmers in their joyful singing, celebrating the return of their horses.
-In the afternoon we ride to Bjargshóll Farm and return our horses to their meadows, before driving back to Dæli for a hearty dinner.
-(30 km)
+In the afternoon we join up with our horses close to Borgarvirki and ride towards Lake Hóp.
+Feel the excitement of the horses as they reach the open plain.
+Our trail leads us right across Lake Hóp, Iceland’s fifth biggest lake, on a safe track across the water.
+We ride past Thingeyrar, a place of great historic importance and into Vatnsdalur valley.
+It is time to say good bye to the horses and we return to Hvammur. (approx. 30 km)

 Optional (not included in the tour price):